gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 ---
 title: "Scenario"
-description: "Learn about the DSL specific to scenarios"
-lead: "Learn how to execute requests, pauses, loops and conditions"
+description: "How to define scenarios that your virtual users will execute.
+Use exec to attach a chain or execute a request or a function.
+Use loops such as repeat, during and asLongAs.
+Use conditions like doIf and randomSwitch.
+Uses pauses."
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00
 weight: 2030400